AbirBarai08/WeatherApp/README.md

 # About
-this is my first weather app
+This is my first weather app